jamesworden/LanesBackend/README.md

 ## Documentation

-### Getting Started Developing Locally

-1. Authenticate with the AWS CLI Locally
-2. Add the appropriate app secrets locally, addressed below.
-3. Run the database migrations using the `dotnet ef database update` command below to prepare your local database so that the server can read and write to it.

 ### App Secrets & Environment Variables

 All sensitive data is stored in AWS Systems Manager > Parameter Store. `Amazon.Extensions.Configuration.SystemsManager` is a package is used to inject environment variables from the Parameter Store like so `AddSystemsManager(builder.Configuration["AppSecrets:SystemsManagerPath"])`.